A systematic investigation of learnability from single child linguistic input: Results

 To test the robustness of \citeauthor{wang2023finding}'s findings, our study expands these visualizations to all models we mentioned above.
 As for syntactic distinctions, we found all models consistently exhibited clustering patterns in t-SNE plots and dendrograms across various datasets.
 We first analyze word embeddings of four syntactic categories (nouns, verbs, adjectives, and adverbs) using t-SNE, as illustrated in Figure~\ref{fig:syntactic_categories}.
 Focusing specifically on the three single-child datasets, we observe a distinct separation between nouns (marked in red) and verbs (marked in blue).
 Although some overlap exists, clusters of adjectives and adverbs are still discernible.
 Models trained on CHILDES and Wikipedia datasets displayed more distinct clustering, likely due to their broader vocabularies compared to single-child datasets.

 As for semantic categorization, we use the same 8 child-directed semantic categories in \citeA{wang2023finding}, which was derived from WordBank \cite{Frank2016WordbankAO}.
 Due to differences in vocabulary, we cannot use the same set of words across all datasets.
 Therefore, for each dataset, we adapt the set of words in each category, enabling visualization of the six most frequent words per category.
-Figure~\ref{fig:semantic_ategories} displays three models and reveals visually identifiable clusters such as body parts, clothing and animals.~\footnote{All models' t-SNE and dendrogram plots for syntactic and semantic categories can be found in \url{https://github.com/yuluqinn/single-child-robustness}.}
+Figure~\ref{fig:semantic_ategories} displays three models and reveals visually identifiable clusters such as body parts, clothing and animals.